Updated on June 16th, 2021 by Bob Ciura

 This is a hugely attractive proposition for dividend investors and when one considers the payout is also monthly instead of quarterly, Pembina is in a class of its own.

-Pembina Pipeline Corporation’s high dividend yield and monthly dividend payments are among the biggest reasons why investors might take an initial interest in the company’s publicly-traded securities.
+Pembina is a high dividend stock with a long track record of steady dividends.
+It also has monthly dividend payments which are among the biggest reasons why investors might take an initial interest in the stock.

 Looking more closely, Pembina appears to be well-positioned to grow over the mid-to-long term given its robust pipeline of projects on the horizon, even with deferred capex because of COVID-19.

-Pembina’s current dividend yield and growth guidance together give a high probability of strong total returns for today’s shareholders.
-We see the safe and growing dividend as the principal reason to own Pembina today, and believe it is an attractive stock for income investors.
+Pembina’s 6% dividend yield is highly appealing for income investors, while the expected growth from the Inter Pipeline acquisition give a high probability of continued dividend growth.
+We see the safe and growing dividend as the principal reason to own Pembina today, and believe it is an attractive monthly dividend stock for income investors.